Innovation Journey - SingHealth

 Turning an idea into reality will require an established innovation process.
-This process bring you through the different steps to ensure that you are solving the right problems, receiving appropriate and sufficient resources to realize the innovation.
 In SingHealth, digital innovation goes through a stringent process to ensure its adherence to IT cybersecurity and Data governance Framework.
-We categorize our innovation journey into three critical phases:
+The innovation journey can be categorized into four phases:

 Before the development of new solutions take place, innovators need to first identify and understand the clinical problems that are associated with their chosen strategic focus area.
 The process of identifying critical clinical problems requires innovators to utilize observation skills and discover new ways of looking at processes, procedures, and events.
 The well-observed problem, in turn, provides the basis for describing a need – the fundamental building block of the innovation process.